How to File a Mississippi Fictitious Business Name (DBA)

 The requirements and need to register for a Trade Name vary depending on the type of business entity.

 Sole proprietorships and general partnerships are usually the most common entities to register for a DBA.

 In most states, the legal name of a sole proprietor or partnership can be the owner’s full first and last name, which can be used without registering.
-For example, if John Smith starts a business repairing computers but doesn’t use a business name he doesn’t have to register.
-If John decides to name his business John’s Computer Repair then he would need to register.
+For example, if John Smith starts a business repairing computers but doesn’t use a business name, he would simply use his name.
+If John decides to name his business John’s Computer Repair, then he may want to register.

 The filing fee for the Fictitious Business Name Registration is $25 in Mississippi.